jannat0718/Retail-Customer-Segmentation/README.md

 *Monetary is the total amount of money a customer spent in that given period.
 Therefore big spenders will be differentiated with other customers such as MVP or VIP.*

-*a.
-Calculation of RFM metrics:*
+    a.Calculation of RFM metrics:

-i.
-Calculated Recency as the time in no. of days since last transaction
+        i.Calculated Recency as the time in no. of days since last transaction

-ii.
-Calculated Frequency as  count of purchases done
+        ii.Calculated Frequency as  count of purchases done

-iii.
-Calculated Monetary value  as total amount spend
+        iii.Calculated Monetary value  as total amount spend

-*b.
-Built RFM Segments:*
+    b.Built RFM Segments:

-i.
-Gave Recency, Frequency and Monetary scores individually by dividing them in to quartiles.
+        i.Gave Recency, Frequency and Monetary scores individually by dividing them in to quartiles.

-*Note: Rate "Recency" for customer who have been active more recently better than the less recent customer, because each company wants its customers to be recent
-Rate "Frequency" and "Monetary Value" higher label because we want customer to spend more money and visit more often.*
+        Note:Rate "Recency" for customer who have been active more recently better than the less recent customer, because each company wants its customers to be recent Rate "Frequency" and "Monetary Value" higher label because we want customer to spend more money and visit more often.

-ii.
-Combined three ratings to get a RFM segment as strings.
+        ii.Combined three ratings to get a RFM segment as strings.

-iii.
-Calculated the RFM score by adding up the three ratings.
+        iii.Calculated the RFM score by adding up the three ratings.

-*c.
-Analysed the RFM Segments by summarizing them .*
+    c.Analysed the RFM Segments by summarizing them .

-**4. Created clusters using K means Clustering Algorithm.**
+**4.Created clusters using K means Clustering Algorithm.**

-*a.
-Prepared the data for the algorithm.*
+    a.Prepared the data for the algorithm.

-i.
-Checked if the data is Un-Symmetrically distributed,then managed the skewness with appropriate transformation.
+        i.Checked if the data is Un-Symmetrically distributed,then managed the skewness with appropriate transformation.

-ii.
-Standardized / scaled the data.
+        ii.Standardized / scaled the data.

-*b.
-Found out the optimum number of clusters to be formed.*
-*c.
-Analysed these clusters and plotted the results.*
+    b.Found out the optimum number of clusters to be formed. c.Analysed these clusters and plotted the results.